joe-was-here/codeTest/README.md

 Validation: The user must select an option.

 Requirements: The list should include 8 options.
 A default option prompting the user to select an option, and seven colors of your choice (the colors should be in string format i.e. red, green blue, etc.).
-Once the user has selected a color print the hex value of the selected color in the selected color, and make a 15px by 15px solid square that is the selected color.
+Once the user has selected a color print the hex value of the selected color under selected color, and make a 15px by 15px solid square that is the selected color.

+Example: User selects blue, should print "#0000ff" and a 15px by 15px square that is the color blue.

 ### Submit Button